 The ROM ‘Minoan’ Goddess: the Suspect Sisters (and brothers)

 The ROM Goddess is just one of the ‘Minoan’ figurines in several museums sometimes thought to be fake.
-These two installments of the ROM Minoan Goddess project introduce you to some of the suspected (although not definitively proven) fake figurines, and the genuine Minoan objects that may have inspired them.
+This article introduces you to some of the suspected (although not definitively proven) fake figurines, and it is followed by an article about the genuine Minoan objects that may have inspired them.

 The Boston Snake Goddess